microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_skypeforbusinessorganizeractivitycounts.md

-# Office365ActivationsUserDetail function
+# SkypeForBusinessOrganizerActivityCounts function

-Get user detail about Office 365 activations.
+Get the usage trends and to see the total number of conferences that were organized and the type of conferences that are being held in your organization.
+It will show you the total number and types of IM, audio/video, application sharing, web, dial-in/out - 3rd party, and Dial-in/out Microsoft conferences that were organized across your organization.

-> **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).
+> **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business conference organizer activity](https://support.office.com/client/Skype-for-Business-Online-conference-organized-activity-03a255d4-0e1d-4b24-b73d-7a62fae36254).

 ## Permissions